moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/rag_abstraction_layer/_index.md

 ![Layered Abstraction](diagrams/abstraction_layer.png)

+> Note: The data stores mentioned here are for illustration purposes.
+We will start by picking a single data store to support and will progressively build support for others.

-1. **Data Stores** - The underlying storage solutions such as vector or graph databases.
+- **Data Stores** - The underlying storage solutions such as vector or graph databases.
-2. **Models** - These are the various embedding models that can be used, both third party and GitLab hosted, to embed the data prior to query / storing
+- **Models** - These are the various embedding models that can be used, both third party and GitLab hosted, to embed the data prior to query / storing
-3. **Chunking utilities** - These will be utilities that can be used by teams to quickly develop their chunk strategy whether fixed or semantic.
+- **Chunking utilities** - These will be utilities that can be used by teams to quickly develop their chunk strategy whether fixed or semantic.
 Teams should be able to define the chunk size, overlap, etc. This is a part of the abstraction layer since we don't want teams to have to develop their own mechanisms.
-4. **Encryption utilities** - Functions to encrypt data before it is stored in the data stores, ensuring data security.
+- **Encryption utilities** - Functions to encrypt data before it is stored in the data stores, ensuring data security.
-5. **Low Level APIs** - Fine-grained APIs to interact directly with the underlying storage and models.
+- **Low Level APIs** - Fine-grained APIs to interact directly with the underlying storage and models.
 These APIs offer clients detailed control over their data operations.
 These include:

 a. *Store APIs* - Store and search data in the underlying data stores.